OpenTermsArchive/docs/content/navigate-history.en.md

   ![Expand unchanged paragraphs on rich diff view](/images/navigate-history/expand-rich.png)

-- You can use the History button anywhere in the repository to display the history of changes made to all documents in the current folder (including sub-folders).
+- You can use the History button anywhere in the repository to display the history of changes made to all terms in the current folder.